Korede-TA/korede-ta.github.io/wiki/course-notes/SOC-220-wealth-and-power.md

 	**rentism** reflects the common profit paradigm of charging minimally over long periods of time for perpetual profit, "passive income"

-"fork in the road" circa 1978 → 2 kinds of economies, the kind we're used to and Brazil which was a very unequal society with tiny
+"fork in the road" circa 1978 → 2 kinds of economies, the kind we're used to and Brazil which was a very unequal society with tiny upper and middle class

 "death to keynsianism", "death to liberal 'socialism'", with **keynesianism** referring to "your grandfather's capitalism" around industrialism and growing middle class, new deal e.t.c.